This course can be tailored to your needs for private, onsite delivery at your location.

 As a ICAgile Certified Professional designation course, this Agile training course offers hands-on practices in Iteration Planning, Product Roadmap and Backlog, Estimating Practices, User Story Development and Iteration Execution.

 There is more to Agile development than simply a different style of programming.
 That's often the easy part.
 Agile development methods change your approach for requirements gathering, estimation, planning, team development, stakeholder interactions and more.
-While not a silver bullet, Agile Methodologies have become the most practical way to create outstanding software.
-We'll explore the leading Agile methodologies.
+In this class, you will explore the leading Agile methods.
 You'll learn the basic premises and techniques behind Agility — so that you can apply them to your projects.

 The classroom will be broken up into Agile teams and your expert instructor will drive each team through the Agile process from planning through execution.
 Your instructor will answer questions with real-world experience, and you will leave the class with practical knowledge and a clear roadmap for your team's success.